davidyee/CMPUT404-assignment-websockets/README.md

 Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle All rights reserved.

+Additions made for CMPUT 404 Winter 2017 by David Yee are similarly licensed under the Apache 2 license.
+Additional resources and their respective licenses are cited below.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: